openlawteam/docs/docs/review-tool/README.md

 ### Blacklist

-We often see markdowns with content that are not useful for us: missing important information, the text is confusing, lots of invalid characters, etc. For these cases we can add the markdown to a blacklist by clicking on **Blacklist** button.
+We often see markdowns with invalid or not useful content, i.e: missing important information, the text is confusing, lots of invalid characters, etc. For these cases we can add the markdown to a black list by clicking on **Blacklist** button.

 Once the markdown is blacklisted, you won't be able to edit and review it anymore.
 Just move to **Next**.